Note to Authors

 - A biographical sketch and photograph of each author are also to be given to the publisher

-- Open access will be granted to few specially selected articles from each issue of the journal.
-These papers will be featured on the journal's website and readers can download them free of charge
+- Open access will be granted to all published articles from each issue of the journal.
+These papers will be featured on the journal's website and readers can read and download them free of charge

 Inevitable Steps to be Taken for Submission